SVL-simulator/runner/docs/Python/README.md

 ------------
 Python Runner has these dependencies:

-1. LGSVL Simulator -- the release tag of the simulator should match the release tag of Python Runner to ensure compatibility.
+1. SVL Simulator -- the release tag of the simulator should match the release tag of Python Runner to ensure compatibility.
 2. Apollo 5.0 lgsvl fork
 3. Docker
 4. Docker compose

-### Downloading and launching the LGSVL Simulator
+### Downloading and launching the SVL Simulator

 The Simulator release can be downloaded as a prebuilt binary from the premium release download page.
 Make sure to download the simulator binary from the same release as the resimulation release under use.

 Download and extract the zip archive at the desired location.
-In the unzipped directory, run the executable file named simulator to launch the LGSVL Simulator.
+In the unzipped directory, run the executable file named simulator to launch the SVL Simulator.

 The main window of the simulator will open up as seen below.
 Click on the Open Browser button to launch the simulator Web UI in a web browser.
 The Web UI controls all aspects of the simulator.